Much of this is taken from the

 will be treated as authorized.

-- If Joe, while logged into site bank, visits some other site,
+if Joe, while logged into site bank, visits some other site,

-not-bank, the relevant cookies are not sent to not-bank.
+sent to not-bank.

 - But some Javascript on the non-bank page

 could build and send a request to bank.
+These will send the

 - Bill, who either works at non-bank, or just hacked it, could then